-This paper explores the effect of recognizing co-firing coal with biomass as renewable electricity so as to meet the RES mandatory obligations.
-We provide simulations for the French and German electricity mix, with investigations about consequences for cost savings in the power sector and CO2 emissions.
+This paper explores the effect of recognizing co-firing coal with biomass as renewable electricity so as to meet the RES mandatory requirement.
+We provide simulations for the French and German electricity mix with investigations into the consequences for cost savings in the power sector and CO_2 emissions.
 We focus on France and Germany because they have substantial coal capacities and no support scheme for co-firing has been implemented in these countries so far.
-Hence, they constitute good cases of study for our analysis.
+Hence, they are suitable cases for our analysis.

-Results indicate that, if co-firing is recognized as a RES, coal would crowd-out traditional RES, not only with increased generation from existing coal plants, but also with additional investments in coal that would be substituted for wind, dedicated biomass, biogas, and other traditional RES.
-We find that the additional investments in coal may be more significant in France than in Germany, because the French coal capacities are smaller than the Germans, which limits the ability to use existing coal plants in order to meet the RES targets through co-firing.
-The additional coal capacities may attain a maximum of 18 GW in France (when the model is implemented with exogenous decommissioning of old nuclear stations) against 14 GW in Germany.
-This corresponds to adding 27% of coal capacity in the German electricity by 2030, whereas the same progression is more than 243% in France when old nuclear stations are decommissioned (107% when nuclear is prolonged).
+Results indicate that, if co-firing is recognized as a RES, coal would crowd-out traditional RES not only with increased generation from existing coal plants but also with additional investments in coal that would be substituted for wind, dedicated biomass, biogas, and other traditional RES.
+We find that the additional investments in coal may be more significant in France than in Germany because current French coal capacities are smaller than German capacities, limiting the possibility of using existing coal plants to meet the RES targets through co-firing.
+The additional coal capacities may attain a maximum of 18 GW in France (when the model is implemented with exogenous decommissioning of old nuclear power stations) against 14 GW in Germany.
+This corresponds to adding 27% of coal capacity in German electricity by 2030, whereas the same progression is more than 243% in France when old nuclear power stations are decommissioned (107% when the life of nuclear power plants is extended).

-The analysis about CO2 emissions exhibits sharp increases when co-firing is recognized as a RES.
-Indeed, substituting coal to carbon-free RES, inevitably increases CO2 emissions, even if the emissions from coal are reduced through co-firing.
-The rise is more significant in Germany due to more coal capacities.
-In the case of France, the magnitude of increased emissions highly depends on the share of nuclear electricity, with fewer increase when old nuclear stations are prolonged.
-Finally, we find that including co-firing in the set of RES reduces the overall costs associated with managing the power system, because this allows complying with the RES constraint through a conventional and low-cost option that does not require additional investments in most cases.
-We also balanced the cost saving for the power sector with the increased social cost from higher CO2 emissions, in order to provide a more comprehensive evaluation of the actual benefit for the society.
-Results show that the cost saving is dominated by the increased carbon cost for the society if the carbon valuation is high (around 100 Euros per tCO2, which is not an usual value in studies evaluating the SCC), except in France when old nuclear stations are prolonged (in this case, the cost saving is very high and the increased CO2 emissions are slight, because coal compete higher in the merit order, and massive cheap and carbon-free nuclear remains in base-load generation).
+The analysis of CO_2 emissions reveals sharp increases when co-firing is recognized as a RES.
+Indeed, substituting coal for carbon-free RES inevitably increases CO_2 emissions even if the emissions from coal are reduced through co-firing.
+The rise is more significant in Germany due to its greater coal capacities.
+In France, the magnitude of increased emissions depends largely on the share of nuclear electricity, with smaller increase when old nuclear power stations are kept in service.
+Finally, we find that including co-firing in the set of RES reduces the overall costs associated with managing the power system because this allows compliance with the RES constraint through a conventional and low-cost option that in most cases requires no additional investments.
+We also offset the cost saving for the power sector against the increased social cost from higher CO_2 emissions in order to provide a more comprehensive evaluation of the actual benefit for society.
+Results show that the cost saving is dominated by the increased carbon cost for the society if the carbon valuation is high (around 100 Euros per tCO2, which is not an unusual value in studies evaluating the SCC), except in France when old nuclear power stations are prolonged (in this case, the cost saving is very high and the increased CO_2 emissions are slight, because coal competes higher in the merit order and base-load continues to be generated by massive cheap and carbon-free nuclear power).